 A food pantry is maintained by Student Senate and is available to all students.
-The student senate also maintains a book exchange in their room on campus.
+The student senate also maintains a book exchange in the same room.
 Students are welcome to leave books they no longer need and take anything from the shelf they find helpful.